rktjmp/fennel-cljlib/doc/macros.md

 (defmethod multi-fn dispatch-value fnspec)
 ```

-Attach new method to multi-function dispatch value. accepts the
+Attach new method to multi-function dispatch value.
+Accepts the
 `multi-fn` as its first argument, the `dispatch-value` as second, and
 `fnspec` - a function tail starting from argument list, followed by
 function body as in [`fn*`](#fn).